moritzbo/tuDortmundBeamer/README.md

 # 🟢 TU Dortmund Beamer Theme

-The **TU Dortmund Beamer Theme** is a LaTeX presentation template that provides a professional and consistent design aligned with the university’s corporate design.
+This is an attempt of making a **TU Dortmund Beamer Theme** which is a LaTeX presentation template that provides a possibility to align with the university’s corporate design.
 It includes support for official TU colors, clean typography, and custom block styles.

-Ideal for students, researchers, and faculty at TU Dortmund looking for an easy-to-use, high-quality Beamer setup.

 > ✅ This template is self-contained and easy to adapt.
 Includes examples for blocks, theorems, columns, and more.